andresfernandez89/la-juntada-nextjs/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your **`.env.local`** file
+To run this project, you will need to add the following environment variables to your **`.env`** file

 `NEXT_PUBLIC_API_URI="file:./dev.db"`